Despite a painful third quarter, money funds have still had a massive 2020 so far.

 This article draws from

-Of the 10 money fund families tracked by the M* team, only three brought in net inflows last month.
+Of the 10 biggest money fund families tracked by the M* team, only three brought in net inflows last month.

 BlackRock took the lead with an estimated $14.119 billion in net inflows (equivalent to three percent of its money fund AUM), up from $6.046 billion in